 Getting Around in Israel

 Israel is an easy country to get around compared to most.
 It takes under 5 hours to drive from northern Nahariya to southern Eilat.
-Explore the north with our Nazareth and Galilee tour, or head south with a Petra tour from Eilat.
 Although it’s relatively easy to drive along well-kept highways, you may decide public transport is a better option for you.
 You’ll be pleased to know that you can travel throughout Israel by bus, sherut (shared minibus/taxi) air, taxi, and by rail too!
 All these transport methods are relatively cheap to use.
-This means you can admire scenic landscapes of Israel while someone else does the hard work!
-See the best travel experiences in Israel and our 7 day Israel itinerary for ideas on where to go.

 By Bus